ellailan/pm/prompts.md

 Make sure that when a ticket gets marked completed, it's moved to the archive, which means that it gets removed from the unassigned tickets, and vice versa.

 **Result:**
-- Updated sidebar filter to exclude completed tickets: `tickets.filter((t) => !t.isOnBoard && t.status !== "Completed")`
+- Updated the sidebar filter to exclude completed tickets: `tickets.filter((t) => !t.isOnBoard && t.status !== "Completed")`
-- Completed tickets disappear from "Unassigned Tickets" sidebar
+- Completed tickets disappear from the "Unassigned Tickets" sidebar
-- Reopened tickets reappear in sidebar since status is back to "Open"
+- Reopened tickets reappear in the sidebar since the status is back to "Open"

 ## Prompt 42 — Change Contact to Team Member & Add Filter